Core Designation Standards

 – W faculty will be encouraged to partner with the University Writing Center, when appropriate, to ensure that students are supported in their writing needs throughout the semester.
 Making use of this resource may allow more students to achieve the learning objectives of the W courses and improve their writing skills with additional feedback.

-U.S./Global Citizenship Designation
+U.S. and/or Global Citizenship Designation

-BEST PRACTICES FOR U.S./GLOBAL CITIZENSHIP COURSES
+BEST PRACTICES FOR U.S. and/or GLOBAL CITIZENSHIP COURSES

-– The course should include at least two individual exercises relating to cultural awareness and global citizenship.
+• The course should include at least two individual exercises relating to cultural awareness and global citizenship.